ECommerce Platform

 Real-Time, Bi-Directional Data Sync

 Data synchronization speed sets successful ecommerce platforms apart from the rest.
-Businesses can’t rely on scheduled updates anymore.
-The pressure to keep data consistent across ecosystems grows faster than ever.
+Businesses can no longer rely on scheduled updates—the demand for consistent, real-time data across ecosystems is higher than ever.

-Batch synchronization processes data in scheduled chunks—hourly, daily, or overnight.
-This creates huge gaps between reality and what systems actually show.
+Batch synchronization processes data in scheduled chunks—hourly, daily, or overnight—creating huge gaps between reality and what systems actually show.
 Growing businesses face multiple challenges with this approach.
-Batch syncs force tough choices between consistency and performance.
-Your platform’s database locks and data flow become major bottlenecks when traffic spikes.
+Batch syncs force tough choices between consistency and performance, and during traffic spikes, your platform’s database locks and data flow can become major bottlenecks.

 Real-time integration between CRM and ERP systems helps companies cut order fulfillment time by 67% compared to batch-based processes.
 It also helps businesses capture 23% more upsell revenue than their competitors who use batch processes.